wjassim/WARP-Q/README.md

 | ITU‐T P. Supplement 23 (P.Sup23) | Interworking with wireless, transmission standards, and channel degradations|  [./models/SequentialStack/<br>PSup23.zip](https://github.com/wjassim/WARP-Q/blob/main/models/SequentialStack/PSup23.zip) |  [./models/RandomForest/<br>PSup23.zip](https://github.com/wjassim/WARP-Q/blob/main/models/RandomForest/PSup23.zip) |
 | Genspeech + TCD-VoIP + P.Sup23 | Assessing overall quality | [./models/SequentialStack/<br>Genspeech_TCDVoIP_PSup23.zip](https://github.com/wjassim/WARP-Q/blob/main/models/SequentialStack/Genspeech_TCDVoIP_PSup23.zip) | [./models/RandomForest/<br>Genspeech_TCDVoIP_PSup23.zip](https://github.com/wjassim/WARP-Q/blob/main/models/RandomForest/Genspeech_TCDVoIP_PSup23.zip) |

 As shown in the table, there are two zip files for each set of data.
 Each zip file contains a trained model with its data scaler.
-For example, the [./models/SequentialStack/Genspeech.zip](https://github.com/wjassim/WARP-Q/blob/main/models/SequentialStack/Genspeech.zip) file contains a sequential stack model that was trained using the Genspeech database to map its raw scores of WARP-Q onto Gensspeech MOS ratings.
+For example, the [./models/SequentialStack/Genspeech.zip](https://github.com/wjassim/WARP-Q/blob/main/models/SequentialStack/Genspeech.zip) file contains a sequential stack model that was trained using the Genspeech database to map its raw scores of WARP-Q onto Genspeech MOS ratings.
 The mentioned zip file also contains a data scaler corresponding to this data which can be used to scale unseen (test) data before applying the trained model for quality score prediction.

+To further expand the ability of this mapping technique to cover data with more scenarios of signal distortion and background effects, we provide models that were trained using a combination of the three databases, i.e., Genspeech + TCD-VoIP + P.Sup23.
+Links of these models are provided in the forth row of the table shown above.

+To use any of these models, we need to provide its location to the code using --mapping_model argument.